IQSeC-Lab/LAMDA/code/section_3_LAMDA_creation/readme.md

 # Section 3: LAMDA Creation
-_Note: The whole dataset is already available on Zenedo.
+_Note: The whole dataset is already available on Zenedo https://zenodo.org/records/17188597 .
 You can just download and start working with that if you don't wish to add new samples.

 After downloading and decompiling all the APKs, the creation of **LAMDA** is the following: